|These statements have not been evaluated by the Food & Drug Administration.

 If a dietary supplement manufacturer claims the supplements cure a disease or reduces cholesterol the supplement becomes a drug requiring FDA approval.

 FDAs Post-Marketing Responsibilities

-Claims made by manufacturers of diet supplements in television and radio ads also come under the jurisdiction of the FTC.
-If the FTC rules advertising claim or claims are misleading or deceptive, they have the authority to fine the manufacturer and order them to stop making the misleading or deceptive claims.
+Claims made by manufacturers of dietary supplements in television and radio ads also come under the jurisdiction of the FTC.
+If the FTC rules advertising claims are misleading or deceptive, they have the authority to fine the manufacturer and order them to stop making the misleading or deceptive claims.

 Claims sounding too good to be true probably are.
-Avoid products with the following disclaimers:
+You should save your money and avoid dietary supplements with the following disclaimers:

 “Results not typical”

 “Diet and exercise required to lose weight”

 “When used with ANY sensible diet and exercise program”

 If ad testimonials claiming miraculous results are true, why do the ads have so many disclaimers?
 Because most testimonials and claims do not represent typical results and in some cases are completely false.
 If the product produces dramatic weight loss without increasing physical activity why do you need a sensible diet and exercise program?